 What the FTC’s New Noncompete Rule Means for Your Lab

-The new rule, which goes into effect September 4, will ban noncompete agreements for most workers, including those in the lab industry.
+The new rule, slated to go into effect September 4, will ban noncompete agreements for most workers, including those in the lab industry

 The Federal Trade Commission (FTC) recently approved a rule banning most noncompete agreements nationwide, which is slated to go into effect on September 4, 2024.
 Such a ban will result in reduced healthcare costs, new business formations, increased innovation, and higher worker earnings, the FTC says.1